merlinz01/redpepper/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug to help us improve
-title: "[BUG]"
+title: '[Bug]'
 labels: bug
-assignees: merlinz01

 ---

 **Describe the bug**